lanebranwall/Pentris/README.md

 I created Petris as an attempt / learning experience in creating a game without relying on a prebuilt engine.
 Pentris makes effective use of SDL library, which creates the game window, and provides an easy way to render the game's images.
 Version 1.0 is very basic, but contains a functional core game.
 I plan on adding more to the game, further familiarising myself with the SDL library.
-Currently the project is a Visual Studio solution.

 Basic gameplay